taylorpaisie/VEME_2023_NGS_Denovo_assembly/README.md

 ### 1. Introduction to sequence assembly
 #### What does "sequence assembly" mean?
-#### Assembly is a “catch-all” term used to describe methods where we combine shorter individual measurements called reads into longer contiguous sequences typically called contigs
+#### Assembly is a “catch-all” term used to describe methods where we combine shorter individual reads into longer contiguous sequences called contigs
 #### Because the sequencing process works by breaking the original DNA into smaller fragments, the assembly process is conceptually similar to putting together an image puzzle from its many pieces
-#### The software that performs the assembly is called the assembler.
+#### The software that performs the assembly is called the assembler
-#### We will learn how to *de novo* assemble reads obtained with the Illumina sequencing platform using [SPAdes](http://cab.spbu.ru/software/spades/), an assembly toolkit containing various assembly pipelines
+#### We will learn how to *de novo* assemble reads sequenced by the Illumina sequencing platform using [SPAdes](http://cab.spbu.ru/software/spades/), an assembly toolkit containing various assembly pipelines

 #### *De novo* assembly usually includes the following steps:
 1. Improving of the reads quality (remove adapters, trim reads, etc..)